-Shooting World Cup: Manu Bhaker qualifies for 10m pistol final, another Olympic quota at stake
+Shooting World Cup: Manu Bhaker clinches Olympic quota in 10m pistol but misses medal by 0.1 points

 On Monday, Bhaker had to endure an unfortunate heartbreak as she missed out on the podium after a weapon malfunction saw her slip to fifth spot after leading the field.
 She fired a blank round to be eliminated, finishing fifth in the women’s 25m pistol.
 Compatriot Rahi Sarnobat went on to clinch gold and an Olympic quota place.

-Bhaker has the chance to win India’s first quota in women’s 10m pistol after Saurabh Chaudhary and Abhishek Verma won both the quota places in men’s 10m air pistol at the World Cups in Delhi and Beijing respectively.
+Bhaker earned India’s first quota in women’s 10m pistol after Saurabh Chaudhary and Abhishek Verma won both the quota places in men’s 10m air pistol at the World Cups in Delhi and Beijing respectively.
+India have now confirmed seven spots at the shooting events for Tokyo 2020.